-The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the Loan Agreement Restructuring Resolution.
-If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the ordinary resolution approving the Loan Agreement Restructuring.
+The enclosed form of proxy or voting instruction form permits Shareholders to vote FOR or AGAINST the Consolidation Resolution.
+If you do not specify how you want your shares voted, the persons named as proxyholders in the enclosed form of proxy or voting instruction form intend to cast the votes represented by proxy at the Meeting FOR the Consolidation Resolution.